qgis/QGIS-Documentation/source/docs/user_manual/processing/3rdParty.rst

 |qg|.

-If you are running Linux, SAGA binaries are not included with SEXTANTE, so you have to download and install the software yourself.
+If you are running Linux, SAGA binaries are not included with Processing, so you have to download and install the software yourself.
 Please check the SAGA website for more information.
 SAGA 2.1 is needed.